tusharathawale/MAGIC/Readme.txt

 ============================================================================*/

-- Navigate to the "independent_Gaussian" directory for isosurface extraction using the independent Gaussian model
+- Navigate to the "independent_Gaussian" directory for isosurface extraction using the independent Gaussian model [MAGIC paper]

-- Navigate to the "correlated_Gaussian" directory for isosurface extraction using the Gaussian model with spatial correlation
+- Navigate to the "correlated_Gaussian" directory for isosurface extraction using the Gaussian model with spatial correlation [MAGIC paper]

+- Navigate to the "kde_independent_Gaussian" directory for isosurface extraction using the kernel density estimation with independent Gaussian kernel
+[MAGIC paper]

+- Navigate to the "kde_correlated_Gaussian" directory for isosurface extraction using the kernel density estimation with correlated Gaussian kernel
+[MAGIC paper]

+- Navigate to the "independent_uniform" directory for isosurface extraction using the uniform distribution model [T. Athawale and A. Entezari, "Uncertainty Quantification in Linear Interpolation for Isosurface Extraction," in IEEE Transactions on Visualization and Computer Graphics, vol. 19, no. 12, pp. 2723-2732, Dec.
+2013,
+doi: 10.1109/TVCG.2013.208.]

+- Navigate to the "kde_independent_uniform" directory for isosurface extraction using the kernel density estimation with independent uniform kernel
+[T. Athawale, E. Sakhaee and A. Entezari, "Isosurface Visualization of Data with Nonparametric Models for Uncertainty," in IEEE Transactions on Visualization and Computer Graphics, vol. 22, no. 1, pp. 777-786, 31 Jan.
+2016,
+ doi: 10.1109/TVCG.2015.2467958.]